webtactics/tararomthaimassage.com.au/massages/Remedial-Deep-Tissue-Massage.md

 time120: $170.00
 ---

-Focus on the deeper layers of muscle tissue, long strokes and deep pressure in the contracted areas a deep-tissue massage help to break up and eliminate scar tissue, loosen muscle tissue, releases toxin from muscles and get the blood and oxygen circulating properly while relaxing and soothing the muscles.
+AFocus on the deeper layers of muscle tissue, long strokes and deep pressure in the contracted areas a deep-tissue massage help to break up and eliminate scar tissue, loosen muscle tissue, releases toxin from muscles and get the blood and oxygen circulating properly while relaxing and soothing the muscles.